VaibhavGoyal2510/PortFolio-/README.md

 # Portfolio Website

 ## Vaibhav Goyal - MERN Portfolio Website
-A fully responsive Full Stack Developer portfolio built using the MERN stack with an aesthetic dark mode, peaceful animations, and a modern UI.
+A Full Stack Developer portfolio built using the MERN stack with an aesthetic dark mode, peaceful animations, and a modern UI.
-Showcases my skills, projects, and experience while providing a contact form that directly connects to the backend.
+Showcases my skills, projects, and experience while providing a contact form that directly connects to the backend.\
+Not Fully Responsive, Will Work on it\
+But Works Correctly for desktop\

 ## Wireframe of the site